🐶 Dogality Test 🐶

 If you've watched your dog meet other dogs, you may have noticed: not every greeting becomes a friendship.
 Some dogs play instantly, while others move on quickly.
 Just like people, dogs seem to form deeper bonds with those who share something in common, perhaps something we'd call personality.

-Personality Matters Even for Dogs
+Personality Compatibility Matters

 Here at Dogality Test, we believe that every dog has a unique personality: a combination of traits like curiosity, energy, independence, and sociability.
 These traits shape not only how dogs interact with humans, but also with other dogs.